zelkhachin/Micro_Kernel_arm_MCU/README.md

-# Task_Scheduler
+# Micro-Kernel
 ## Description
-Toggling 4 LEDs with different time intervals using a scheduler:
+Developing a micro kernel to toggle 4 LEDs with different time intervals:
   * The scheduler schudeles 4 tasks + one idle task in a round-roubin fashion where CPU time gets assigned to each task in an equal portion in a circular order.
   * Systick timer is used to generate exception for every 1ms to run the scheduler code. for context switching/retrieving arm pendSV exception was used.